joschade/procrustes-np/explainer.md

 $$ \Omega AA^\intercal - BA^\intercal.$$

 But why does this still yield the correct result?
-First note that AA^\intercal is a symmetric and square matrix, which means that it is in most cases normally invertible.
+First note that $AA^\intercal$ is a symmetric and square matrix, which means that it is in most cases normally invertible.
 Its inverse can be written in terms of pseudo-inverses

 $$ (AA^\intercal)^{-1} = (A^\intercal)^{-1}A^{-1} $$